 Each combination of sector and fuel was assigned a specific proxy for the spatial distribution.
-The proxy is a variable which is available in gridded form (at the resolution of 0.1° x 0.05°) and can be used to mimic the spatial distribution of the emission source.
+The proxy is a variable which is available in gridded form (at the resolution of $0.05^{\circ} \times 0.1^{\circ}$ ) and can be used to mimic the spatial distribution of the emission source.
 The proxy is defined as the fraction of the national total to be allocated to this grid cell, and the sum of fractions for each country always equals one.

-Some examples of proxies include the network of highways in each country with traffic intensities, which is used to distribute emission from road transport on highways, and a list of emissions from individual power plants and their emission strength for specific pollutants is used to distribute emission from power plants.
-The summary of proxies used for each sector is provided in Table 1, and a complete overview of the selected proxies for each source is provided in the Supplementary Information (SI, Table S5).
+Some examples of proxies include the network of highways in each country with traffic intensities, which is used to distribute emissions from road transport on highways, and a list of emissions from individual power plants and their emission strength for specific pollutants is used to distribute emissions from power plants.
+The summary of proxies used for each sector is provided in Table 1, and a complete overview of the selected proxies for each source is provided in the Supplement (Table S5).